Create form fields

 )

-you can change the key of the second row's text field with the key Description[0]
+parameter to specify which one to update.
+For instance, to change the key of the second row's text field with the key Description[0]

 to Description[1]